 The cities and townships of Waterloo Region are home to a fantastic collection of cycling and mixed-use trails you can use to explore new restaurants, cafes, and breweries.
-From adventurous trails like the Hydrocut to the paved paths of the Iron Horse Trail to the protected cycling lanes across Kitchener and Waterloo, there’s something for cyclists of all skill levels.
+From adventurous mountain bike trails like the Hydrocut to the paved paths of the Iron Horse Trail to the protected cycling lanes across Kitchener and Waterloo, there’s something for all explorers to enjoy – whether on two wheels or two feet!

 The Bakery Tour on the Spur Line Trail